WICG/webpackage/README.md

 ### Main content

-The main content of a package is a sequence of 8-byte-length-prefixed HTTP responses holding the manifests of sub-packages and the resources in the package and all of its sub-packages.
+The main content of a package is a sequence of HTTP responses holding the manifests of sub-packages and the resources in the package and all of its sub-packages.
 These resources can appear in any order.

+Each HTTP response consists of:
+1. The 8-byte length of the whole response.
+This up-front length may help decoders farm parsing each resource out to a different thread.
+2. The 8-byte length of the headers.
+This is needed because HPACK headers rely on HTTP2 framing to establish their length, and we're not using HTTP2 framing here.
+3. [HPACK](http://httpwg.org/specs/rfc7541.html)-encoded headers.
+The dynamic
+   table is re-initialized for each resource.
+4. The response body.

 ## Use cases